 M. S. Heise; and G. C. Martin.
 Mechanism of 2-ethyl-4-methylimidazole in the curing of the diglycidyl ether of bisphenol A. Journal of Polymer Science Part C: Polymer Letters.
 1988, 26 (3), 153-157,.

 John M. Barton; andPeter M. Shepherd.
 The curing reaction of an epoxide resin with 2-ethyl-4-methylimidazole, a calorimetric study of the kinetics of formation of epoxide-imidazole adducts.
 Die Makromolekulare Chemie.
 1975, 176 (4), 919-930.

 Building block in synthesis of imidazoquinazolines as cardiovascular agents: J. Med.
 Chem., 34, 2671 (1991).

 Harmful if swallowed.
 Causes skin irritation.
+May cause an allergic skin reaction.
 Causes serious eye damage.
-May cause respiratory irritation.
+Suspected of causing cancer.

 Precautionary Statements: P202-P261-P264b-P270-P272-P280-P301+P312-P302+P352-P305+P351+P338-P308+P313-P310-P330-P333+P313-P362-P501c